Pregnancy Partner Retreats

 Feel empowered to achieve the positive birth experience you so richly deserve.

-Exciting news! n 2018 we will be delivering tailored Pregnancy & Birthing yoga and adventure retreats for mothers-to-be and their partners in stunning West Donegal.
+We have a dream to deliver tailored Pregnancy & Birthing yoga and adventure retreats for mothers-to-be and their partners in stunning West Donegal.

 Maria Coleman, our Yoga Alliance Registered Prenatal Yoga Specialist will begin by equipping mothers-to-be with a powerful tool-box of yoga, breathing and relaxlation techniques for pregnancy, birthing and postnatal recovery.